akthammomani/AI_Powered_Recipe_Recommender/README.md

 * Preparation and Cooking Times
 * Nutritional information

-The dataset from **Allrecipes.com** is a rich resource for your AI-Recipe Recommender Project.
+The dataset from **[All recipes website](https://www.allrecipes.com/)** is a rich resource for AI-Recipe Recommender Project.
 It contains comprehensive details about each recipe, including titles, ingredients, instructions, ratings, reviews, and nutritional information.
 Leveraging this data, this project can deliver personalized, relevant, and appealing recipe recommendations to users, enhancing their cooking experience and meeting their dietary preferences.